Cannabis (drug): Legality

 In December 2013, Uruguay became the first country to legalize growing, sale and use of cannabis.
 After a long delay in implementing the retail component of the law, in 2017 sixteen pharmacies were authorized to sell cannabis commercially.
-On 19 June 2018, the Canadian Senate passed a bill and the Prime Minister announced the effective legalization date as 17 October 2018.
+On 19 June 2018, the Canadian Senate passed a bill and Prime Minister Justin Trudeau announced the effective legalization date as 17 October 2018.
 Canada is the second country to legalize the drug.

 In November 2015, Uttarakhand became the first state of India to legalize the cultivation of hemp for industrial purposes.
 Usage within the Hindu and Buddhist cultures of the Indian subcontinent is common, with many street vendors in India openly selling products infused with cannabis, and traditional medical practitioners in Sri Lanka selling products infused with cannabis for recreational purposes and well as for religious celebrations.
 Indian laws criminalizing cannabis date back to the colonial period.
 India and Sri Lanka have allowed cannabis to be taken in the context of traditional culture for recreational/celebratory purposes and also for medicinal purposes.

 On 17 October 2015, Australian health minister Sussan Ley presented a new law that will allow the cultivation of cannabis for scientific research and medical trials on patients.

 On 17 October 2018, Canada legalized cannabis for recreational adult use making it the second country in the world to do so after Uruguay and the first G7 nation.
 This legalization comes with regulation similar to that of alcohol in Canada, age restrictions, limiting home production, distribution, consumption areas and sale times.
 Laws around use vary from province to province including age limits, retail structure, and growing at home.
 The Canadian Licensed Producer system aims to become the Gold Standard in the world for safe and secure cannabis production, including provisions for a robust craft cannabis industry where many expect opportunities for experimenting with different strains.

 As the drug has increasingly been seen as a health issue instead of criminal behavior, cannabis has also been legalized or decriminalized in: Czech Republic, Colombia, Ecuador, Portugal, South Africa and Canada.
 Medical marijuana was legalized in Mexico in mid-2017 and legalized for recreational use in June 2021.

 Germany legalized cannabis for recreational use in April 2024.